GLOBAL MARKETS-Growth worries slam stocks, oil, emerging markets

 The MSCI all-country world index was down 0.9 percent after hitting its lowest level since March, while the pan-European FTSEurofirst 300 index ended down more than 1 percent.

-Later this month, the Federal Reserve is set to wind down the asset purchase program that has been credited with boosting markets over the past two years.
+The Federal Reserve, later this month, is set to wind down the asset purchase program that has been credited with boosting markets over the past two years.
 Many observers doubt the recent stimulus measures unveiled by the European Central Bank will make up for the Fed program.

 Some investors have been speculating that the ECB will be forced to launch a sovereign bond-buying program, styled on the Fed’s quantitative easing.